-The PHA will accept requests for an informal settlement of a grievance either orally or in writing (including emailed requests), to the PHA office within 10 business days of the grievable event.
-Within 10 business days of receipt of the request the PHA will arrange a meeting with the tenant at a mutually agreeable time and confirm such meeting in writing to the tenant.

-The informal settlement may be conducted remotely as required by the PHA, or may be conducted remotely upon consideration of the request of the tenant.
-See 14-III.G for description of the PHA’s definitions of remotely.
+The Housing Authority of Danville will accept requests for an informal settlement of a grievance either orally or in writing (including emailed requests), to the Housing Authority of Danville office within 10 business days of the grievable event.
+Within 10 business days of receipt of the request the Housing Authority of Danville will arrange a meeting with the tenant at a mutually agreeable time and confirm such meeting in writing to the tenant.
+The informal settlement may be conducted remotely as required by the Housing Authority of Danville or may be conducted remotely upon consideration of the request of the tenant.
+See 14-III.G for information on how and under what circumstances remote informal settlements may be conducted.

 Scheduling of Hearings [24 CFR 966.56(a)]

+If the Housing Authority of Danville hearing will be conducted remotely, at the time the notice is sent to the family, the family will be notified:

+Regarding the processes involved in a remote grievance hearing;

+That the Housing Authority of Danville will provide technical assistance prior to and during the hearing, if needed; and

+That if the family or any individual witness has any technological, resource, or accessibility barriers, the family may inform the Housing Authority of Danville and the Housing Authority of Danville will assist the family in either resolving the issue or allow the family to participate in an in-person hearing, as appropriate.

 14-III.G.
-REMOTE HEARINGS
+REMOTE HEARINGS [Notice PIH 2020-32]

-The PHA has the option to conduct hearings remotely.
-The PHA’s essential responsibility is to ensure hearings meet the requirements of due process and comply with HUD regulations.
-Therefore, all PHA policies and processes for remote hearings will be conducted in accordance with due process requirements and in compliance with HUD regulations.
+There is no requirement that grievance hearings be conducted in-person, and as such, HUD allows Housing Authority of Danvilles to conduct all or a portion of their grievance hearings remotely either over the phone, via video conferencing, or through other virtual platforms.
+If the Housing Authority of Danville chooses to conduct remote grievance hearings, applicants may still request an in-person hearing, as applicable.

-PHADiscovery of Documents Before the Remote Hearing
+Discovery of Documents Before the Remote Hearing

-If the hearing is to be conducted remotely, the PHA will require the resident to provide any documents directly relevant to the hearing at least 24 hours before the scheduled hearing.
-The PHA will scan and email copies of these documents to the hearing officer and the PHA representative the same day they are received.
+If the hearing is to be conducted remotely, the Housing Authority of Danville will require the resident to provide any documents directly relevant to the hearing at least 24 hours before the scheduled hearing through the mail, via email, or text.
+The Housing Authority of Danville will scan and email copies of these documents to the hearing officer and the Housing Authority of Danville representative the same day they are received.